allanberry/webcat_0/README.md

 $ npm install
 ```

+Now, you will need to [setup the Google Sheets API](https://developers.google.com/sheets/api/quickstart/python), so the downloader can access a Google spreadsheet which contains the requisite college data.

 At this point you should have a functioning codebase.
 Please let me know if anything is amiss.